18F/Modular-Contracting-And-Agile-Development/pages/2015-annual-report.md

 - **Improving Government Efficiency:** projects to improve program integrity, promote efficiencies by government workers, and help officials make cost-effective decisions.

 In nearly all cases, SBST was able to generate evidence about the effectiveness of these behavioral insights applications using randomized evaluations—the gold standard of evidence among policymakers and social scientists.
-This report contains a summary of this work.

 [View the report]({{ 'assets/report.pdf' | prepend: site.baseurl }}){: .usa-button }